rickypin/capmaster/docs/USER_GUIDE.md

 - Group packets belonging to the same flow
 - Correlate connections in network analysis

-For implementation details of the flow hash algorithm (bidirectional, 5-tuple based, normalized), see the code and tests around `capmaster.plugins.compare.flow_hash` and `tests/test_flow_hash.py`.
+For implementation details of the flow hash algorithm (bidirectional, 5-tuple based, normalized), see the code and tests around `capmaster.plugins.compare_common.flow_hash` and `tests/test_flow_hash.py`.

 ### Score Threshold